 In 2020, a handful of law firms became victims of ransomware attacks in the first month of the year.
 In two of the cases, client information was posted online.

-In Texas alone, judges held 1,800 virtual hearings in March 2020.
-The National Center for State Courts has said, “[Judges] believe it will be an important tool long after the pandemic ends because of its potential to save time and money and increase convenience for litigants.”
+The National Center for State Courts has said, “[Judges] believe it will be an important tool long after the pandemic ends because of its potential to save time and money and increase convenience for litigants”.

-But now, all 14 federal appeals courts will be live streaming for the foreseeable future.
+But now, all 14 federal appeals courts made plans to livestream.

 The organization also found that 70% of the people they surveyed would like the live streaming of court cases to continue into the future.

 According to a research brief released by Clio in September 2020, law practice billing volume was down 11% year-over-year in August 2020.